 Brenda's parents, Grayce and Reuben, were poor but managed to support their children through carpentry and long hours in the Georgia cotton mills.
 Brenda sang from the time she was a baby.
 When her sister entered her into a talent contest when she was three, Brenda won.
 She continued to sing at local halls and baseball games.
 When she was only eight years old, Brenda's loving father was tragically killed in a construction accident.
 Brenda's singing jobs became necessary to the financial survival of her family.

 Brenda and her mother Grayce worked tirelessly getting Brenda singing jobs.
 A local DJ named Peanuts Fairclough shortened her name from Brenda Mae Tarpley to Brenda Lee saying that it would be easier to remember when she was famous.
 Brenda's mother remarried a man named Jay Rainwater who opened a record store where Brenda sang on weekends.
 Her first break came in 1955 when she was only ten.
 She turned down a performing gig in order to meet Country & Western star Red Foley.
 He was blown away by the little girl's incredibly powerful voice.
-Foley put her on his television show, "The Junior Jamboree," and Brenda was a sensation when she sang songs like "Jambalya" and the explosive, "Dynamite."
+Foley put her on his popular country music television show, Ozark Jubilee, "The Junior Jamboree" edition, and Brenda was a sensation when she sang songs like "Jambalya" and the explosive, "Dynamite."
 From that day on, Brenda was nicknamed, Little Miss Dynamite.